Extending the Biswas--Chatterjee--Sen model with nonconformists and inflexibles: Discussions

-For nonconformists introduced according to \Cref{eq:model_c1} the mean-field approach leads to conclusions that an ordered phase is available when the fraction of nonconformists is $c<1/4$ or $c>3/4$.
-This is well visible in \Cref{fig:o_vs_p_c_disc} (and also in \Cref{fig:o_vs_p_annealed_v1}, where solid lines represent the closed form expression of the order parameter given in \Cref{ordered fixed points}).
-At the same time, both figures reveal that replacing $c\to (1-c)$ with a simultaneous replacement $p\to (1-p)$ leaves the shapes of the mean order parameter $\langle\{O\}\rangle$ \textit{vs.} $p$ unchanged.
-This is directly related to the symmetry of \Cref{critical point} with respect to such a change of variables.
+For anticonformists, the mean-field approach leads to conclusions that an ordered phase is available when the fraction of anticonformists is $c<1/4$ [see \Cref{eq:pc_vs_c}].
+This is also clearly visible in \Cref{fig:rev1_o_vs_p_c_disc}.
+For the version with discrete opinions and annealed disorder, the results of Monte Carlo simulations [see \Cref{fig:rev1_o_vs_p_c_disc}(b)] perfectly suit the results of mean-field analysis [\Cref{Ordered_state}] as presented in \Cref{fig:rev1_o_vs_p_c_disc}(b).
+The phase diagram in the $(p,c)$ plane for this case is given by \Cref{eq:pc_vs_c} and presented in \Cref{fig:phase_diagrams}(a).

-The mean-field calculations applied to the nonconformists introduced according to \Cref{eq:model_c2} show that the ordered state may be reached only when $c<1/8$.
+For construction of the phase diagram in the $(p,c)$ plane for discrete opinions with quenched disorder and for continuous opinions one must rely solely on Monte Carlo simulation.
+To that end, we compute the Binder cumulants $U(p)$ \eqref{eq:Binder}.
+Few examples of the Binder cumulants for $N=128$, 256, 512 and 1024 are presented in \Cref{fig:Binder}.

-The simulation results for discrete opinions and annealed disorder agree perfectly with the mean-filed theory for nonconformists introduced accordingly to \Cref{eq:model_c1} and \Cref{eq:model_c2} as presented in \Cref{fig:o_vs_p_annealed_v1,fig:o_vs_p_annealed_v2}, respectively.
+For discrete opinions and quenched disorder the results of Monte Carlo simulation follow again mean-field predictions \eqref{eq:pc_vs_c} as presented in \Cref{fig:phase_diagrams}(a).

+For continuous opinions and for both annealed and quenched disorder, the phase boundaries in the $(c,p)$ plane are shown in \Cref{fig:phase_diagrams}(b).
+Assuming a rational shape of the boundary line, for the annealed case, the method of least-squares leads to

+The critical value $p_c \approx 0.34$ in the absence of anticonformists (for $c=0$) has already been reported in the original article \cite{Biswas_2012}.
+For $c>0.2$, independent of the values of $p$, only a disordered phase is observed.
+For continuous opinions and quenched disorder, the ordered phase is available for $c<0.38$ and an analogous fit gives

-For inflexibles adhered to extreme opinions (\Cref{Sec:Inflexibles adhered to extreme opinions}), the symmetric point $\rho=1$ (with the fractions of inflexibles adhered to opinion $+1$ equal to the fractions of inflexibles adhered to opinion $-1$, see \Cref{{fig:inflexibles_o_vs_p_annealed_cases12}} (upper panel)) is special.
+For inflexibles adhered to extreme opinions (\Cref{Sec:inflexibles adhered to extreme opinions}), the symmetric point $\rho=1$ [with the fractions of inflexibles adhered to opinion $+1$ equal to the fractions of inflexibles adhered to opinion $-1$, see \Cref{fig:inflexibles_o_vs_p_annealed_cases12}(a)] is special.
 It is the only value of $\rho$ for which the order parameter equation is invariant under $O\to -O$ and admits a disordered fixed point.
-Any infinitesimal deviation from $\rho=1$ (as presented in the bottom panel of \Cref{{fig:inflexibles_o_vs_p_annealed_cases12}} for $z_+>z_-$) destroys this symmetry and suppresses the phase transition.
+Any infinitesimal deviation from $\rho=1$ [as presented in \Cref{fig:inflexibles_o_vs_p_annealed_cases12}(b) for $z_+>z_-$] destroys this symmetry and suppresses the phase transition.
 In this sense, $\rho=1$ is a structurally unstable point protected by symmetry that separates unbiased dynamics from biased ones.